sanjitcodes/Stress-test-CP/README.md

 2. In the terminal shell, navigate to the directory of this folder.
 3. Add your brute force solution (which gives 100% correct result) in the `brute.cpp` file.
 4. Add your solution against which you want to check the testcases, in the `yo.cpp` file.
-5. (Only once during setup) Open the script.sh file in the text editor, and update your compilation commands as per your convenience and version for all the three cpp files on lines `15, 16 and 17` namely brute.cpp, yo.cpp and generator.cpp.
+5. (Only once during setup) Open the script.sh file in the text editor, and update your compilation commands as per your convenience and version for all the three cpp files on lines `15, 16 and 17` namely `brute.cpp, yo.cpp and generator.cpp`.

    My cpp compilation command -